kimptoc/wowactivityfeed/readme.txt

 TODO
+- changes to level not showing as such
+- changes rss links to public site when in 'production'

 - cron load - make all load requests go via this, eg armory_load_requested true/false
 - make sure tests pass with new single/done callback from armory load